egeloen/IvoryLuceneSearchBundle/Resources/doc/usage.md

 You can request much more precisly your index like describes in the zend documentation.

-Warning, if you try to render a document in a twig template, an exception will be throwed.
-The zend framework uses the magic method __get to access field value.
-Twig checks if a property exists before rendering it (it's a good thing :) ) but the zend framework doesn't implement the associated __isset method.
-So, Twig thinks the property doesn't exist.
-I have coded a [patch](http://github.com/zendframework/zf2/pull/511) which is not merged yet.
-A patched version of zend framework is available at : http://github.com/egeloen/zf2

 Previous : [Installation](http://github.com/egeloen/IvoryLuceneSearchBundle/blob/master/Resources/doc/installation.md)
 Next : [Test](http://github.com/egeloen/IvoryLuceneSearchBundle/blob/master/Resources/doc/test.md)